 Carnitine Palmitoyl Transferase Type II Deficiency (CPT-II)

 To learn more about Carnitine palmitoyltransferase type II deficiency, visit Screening, Technology, and Research in Genetics (STAR-G): Carnitine palmitoyltransferase deficiency, type 2 and Baby's First Test: Carnitine palmitoyltransferase type II deficiency.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.